 - 1. In Genesys Administrator, go to Provisioning > Environment > Applications, and select New in the toolbar.
 This opens a Browse dialog box that lists available application templates.
-If a Solution Control Interface template file is not listed, do one of the following: - Import the Solution\Control\Interface\(current-version). and file from the Management Framework 8.0 product CD.

-- Create a new template using the procedure "Creating a new application template using Genesys Administrator" on page 265, and repeat this - 2.
+If a Solution Control Interface template file is not listed, do one of the following: - Import the Solution_Control_Interface<current-version>.apd file from the Management Framework 8.1 product CD. - Create a new template using the procedure "Creating a new application template using Genesys Administrator" on page 295, and repeat this step. - 2.
 In the Browse dialog box, select the Solution Control Interface template file.
 The Configuration tab for the new Solution Control Interface Application object appears in the Details panel. - 3.
 In the General section: - a.
 Enter a descriptive name in the Name field-for example, SCI. - b.
 In the Connections field: - i.
 Add a connection to the Solution Control Server Application object that you just created. - ii.
-If you want to display log messages in SCI, add a connection to the Log Database Access Point Application object configured on page 132.
+If you want to display log messages in SCI, add a connection to the Log Database Access Point Application object configured on page 143.